Irfan-MagnetismTech/bulk-carrier/README.md

   - CRW - Crew
   - MNT - Maintenance
   - OPS - Operations
-  - SCM - Supply Chain Management
+  - SCM - Supply Chain
 - All types of issues will be fixed into Module Branch via a new Branch.

 ## Authors